marcelrienks/Fluidity/docs/deployment.md

 ## Option D — AWS Fargate (ECS) — CloudFormation

 Best for: repeatable, parameterized provisioning.

+**Note**: This option deploys just the server infrastructure.
+For the complete Lambda control plane (Wake/Sleep/Kill), see Option E.

 Use the template at `deployments/cloudformation/fargate.yaml`.
 It creates:
 - ECS Cluster (Fargate), IAM execution role